digisolu/ngx-dynamic-json-form/projects/lib-material/README.md

 This method is used to override default configurations and is needed to register custom components.

-More information can be found in the [global configuration section](https://digisolu.github.io/ngx-dynamic-json-form/?path=/docs/examples-and-guides-global-configurations--documentation).
+More information can be found in the [global configuration section](https://digisolu.github.io/ngx-dynamic-json-form/?path=/docs/examples-and-guides-global-configurations--documentation) in the docs.

 ### 3. Configure the form in the component TS